stellar/slingshot/zkvm/spec/ZkVM.md

     ```
 4. Prover and verifier perform the [signature protocol](#aggregated-signature) with base point `B2` producing a 64-byte proof `R_q || s_q`.
 5. Prover makes a commitment `Com(v, q·p) = v·B + q·p·B2`.
-6. Prover commits to the value by multiplicatively blinding it (because often secret values are distributed non-uniformely) and sends `W` to the verifier:
+6. Prover commits to the value by multiplicatively blinding it (because often secret values are distributed non-uniformly) and sends `W` to the verifier:
     ```
     W = p^{-1}·v·B
     ```